Joseph-VJ/3D-portfolio-app/DOCUMENTATION/README.md

 ## Overview

 This documentation provides a comprehensive explanation of the 3D Portfolio Application codebase.
-It is organized into seven detailed markdown documents, each focusing on different aspects of the application.
+It is organized into nine detailed markdown documents, each focusing on different aspects of the application.

 ---